ellieasager/rust-postgres/README.md

 ### Rust <--> Postman

-1. Go to your web browser and type `http://localhost:8080/` - you you get "Hello World!" message - great.
+1. Go to your web browser and type `http://localhost:8080/` - if you get "Hello World!" message - great.
 If you receive any kind of error instead, like "page not found" or something else - make sure your docker container is running and not printing any errors in the terminal.

 2. Now go to Postman.
 If you have imported my collection `rest-postgres.postman_collection.json` - you probably know what to do.
 No need to read the rest of this README.
 If not - you'll have to create two requests.